 Michael looked at the names of her family etched into the unforgiving stone.
 A way to remember them.
 The rain of Heven poured down around her, soaking her clothes, her hair, and sending thick streams down her face to hide her sorrow.
 A small mercy.

-Michael reached out and her delicate fingers touched one name.
+Michael reached out and her delicate fingers touched the cold stone.

 I’m not Lucifer.
 I was unable to change the path.